photoprism/photoprism/README.md

 We recommend hosting PhotoPrism on a server with **at least 2 cores** and **4 GB of memory**.
 Beyond these minimum requirements, the amount of RAM should match the number of cores.

-Indexing large photo and video collections significantly benefits from fast, local SSD storage.
+Indexing large photo and video collections significantly benefits from fast, local SSD storage, and lots of memory for caching.
+Especially the conversion of RAW images and the transcoding of videos are very demanding.

 ## Roadmap ##